rejocic/wolf3D/README.md

 Commands:

-'↑' and '↓' move rhe player forwards/backwards respectively
+'↑' and '↓' move the player forwards/backwards respectively

 '←' and '→' rotate the players view to the left or right respectively